tawekira/Line-Graph-Plotter-/README.md

 4. Line Style and colour

 This code requires the packages seaborn and matplotlib
+Do note that the program is caps sensitive and wrong spelling will cause an error
 For easy access, you can use this code on google colab for quick and easy usage
 Do suggest any improvments should you have them!